 Best & Easy Simmer Pot Recipes for Autumn

-This vast variety of simmering pot recipes below will truly transform your home, and there’s something for everyone on this list so you can find a mix the entire family will love.
+This vast variety of simmering pot recipes will truly transform your home.
+There’s something for everyone on this list, so you will easily find a mix the entire family will love.

 1. Cold and Flu Fighting Stovetop Potpourri

 Citrus, rosemary, clove, cinnamon, and eucalyptus are an unbeatable germ-fighting combination and are often found together in essential oil blends.
-This stovetop recipe is a great way to stay healthy this winter.
+This stovetop recipe is a great way to stay healthy over the winter months!

 2. Fall Crock Pot Recipe for Potpourri